 On Aug.
 10, 2019, convicted pedophile Jeffrey Epstein died of an apparent suicide while in federal custody as he awaited trial on sex-trafficking charges.
 These circumstances, as well as his connections to a number of high-profile politicians, such as Presidents Bill Clinton and Donald Trump, raised a number of legitimate questions about his death.
 Of course, it also sparked plenty of rumors and conspiracy theories.

 While this theory has largely been confined to the fringes, it did receive some mainstream attention.
-The band Foster the People, for instance, shared the following messages with their nearly 1 million followers on Twitter:
+The band Foster the People, for instance, shared several messages with their nearly 1 million followers on Twitter.

 This theory might hold up a bit more if the "Epstein Alive" photograph were recent.
 However, that image is nearly 15 years old.
 It's much more plausible that these discrepancies were the result of aging, not evidence of a body double.